 Answer:

-We do not wish to say that 3D SAR can be physically collapsed into 1D SAR and we do not believe to mean that is what the text reads.
-Instead, what the paper meant is that the proposed generic mathematical models for multidimensional SAR (i.e. d=3 for full-pol SAR, d=2 for part-pol SAR) when collapsed into single-dimension (i.e. setting d=1 into these mathematical formula) results in the traditional model for SAR intensity!
+We do not wish to say that 3D SAR can be physically collapsed into 1D SAR and we did intend that meaning.
+Instead, what the paper meant is that the proposed generic mathematical models for multidimensional SAR (i.e. d=3 for full-pol SAR, d=2 for part-pol SAR), when collapsed into single-dimension (i.e. setting d=1 into these mathematical formula), result in the traditional model for SAR intensity!

-That means: the multidimensional models proposed in this paper are generic and include the traditional SAR intensity models as one of its special case!
+It means that the multidimensional models proposed in this paper are generic, and subsume the traditional SAR intensity models as a special case.
+This is one of the relationships that we feel lends support to the proposed models.

 Detail Comment: